 Section 8.
 Vacancies

 Any vacancy occurring on the Executive Board caused by death, resignation or otherwise may be filled for the remainder of the unfinished term at the next meeting of the Executive Board through a vote of a majority of the remaining members of the Board.
 The Chapter Chair or Acting Chapter Chair shall have two votes in case of a tied ballot.

 Section 9.
 Meetings

-- Regular meetings of the Executive Board shall be held two (2) times a year, at such place and hour as may be determined by the Executive Board.
+- Regular meetings of the Executive Board shall be held at least two (2) times a year, at a setting and date/time as may be determined by the Executive

 Section 10.
 Quorum

 A majority of the voting members of the Board shall constitute a quorum at official Board meetings.